- About Hall Mercer

 - Clinical Training

 Jeanne Frantz has led infant and toddler playgroups at the Child and Parent Center since 2006.
 She holds a B.A. from Yale University and an M.A. in Clinical Developmental Psychology from Bryn Mawr College.

-Jeanne has worked with parents, children, and adolescents at the Children’s Hospital of Philadelphia and the University of Pennsylvania.
-She is the mother of two school-aged children and lives in Philadelphia with her family.
-Jeanne’s areas of interest include positive discipline, temperament and personality, cognitive development in infants and toddlers, and developmental delays and differences.
-Jeanne believes that Hall-Mercer’s playgroups help parents to build supportive connections with each other.
+Jeanne has worked with parents, children, and adolescents at the Children’s Hospital of Philadelphia, the University of Pennsylvania, and Temple University.
+She serves on the Program Committee of Smith Memorial Playground in Fairmount Park.
+Jeanne is the mother of two school-aged children and lives in the Philadelphia area with her family.
+Her areas of interest include positive discipline, temperament and personality, cognitive development in infants and toddlers, and developmental delays and differences.
+Jeanne believes that Hall-Mercer’s program helps parents to build vital supportive connections with each other.
 She says, “Watching my own children grow, I have found that it truly does take a village to raise a child.
 My work at the Center is about helping parents to build that village.”

 Alyssa Rickels earned her MSW from the University of Pennsylvania in 1998 and a BA in Philosophy and Religion from Colgate University in 1994.
 Following a brief stint in the juvenile justice policy field, she spent her graduate training in adoption and child welfare.
 Alyssa is the mother of four children, two boys ages 13 and 10 and twin girls, ages 7.
 At Child and Parent Center Alyssa facilitates weekly parenting support groups that focus on the specific issues of parents of infants.
 Alyssa’s areas of interests include managing work/life balance and helping new parents navigate relationship and identity changes following the birth of a child.
 Starting this Fall Alyssa will be facilitating Twin Talk, a monthly discussion group for parents with twins.